Click play to listen to this article.

 Well.
 Turns out it did happen.
 My client assured me of it a few days after telling me the story.
 He was so sleep-deprived that he overlooked the fact that the entire sequence of events was real.

 In retrospect, I get how many people can’t sleep after a breakup.
 That’s one of the reasons I dedicated a lot of time and effort to researching the domain of how to sleep better.
-Below are 7 of the best discoveries I made until now.
+Below are some of the coolest and most useful discoveries I learned about till now.

 Why You Can’t Sleep After A Breakup